upintheairsheep/TikUpNeo/README.md

 **Todo**

 - Test TikUp Neo when TikTok-Api gets fixed, and fix bugs
+- Change Download and Upload order from "Download > Download > Upload > Upload" to "Download > Upload > Download > Upload".
+This would be useful for people with low storage and people using time limited servers.
 - Extract videos from search
   - Video search
   - User search